 The Ethical Cashmere Ambition

-Increasing production of mass-farmed cashmere is placing pressure on the sustainability of traditional cashmere production.
-The Himalayan cashmere economy that connects its communities, still exists in the face of impersonal and industrialised fashion.
-Meanwhile, conversion of grasslands in East Asia for mass cashmere ranching is increasing the risk of desertification.
+The Himalayan cashmere economy that connects its mountain communities, still exists in the face of impersonal and industrialised fashion.
+But increasing supply of mass-produced cashmere is eroding the sustainability of traditional cashmere production.

-But we believe that people prefer to choose affordable cashmere products that strive to be respectful to people, animals, and the mountain communities.
+However, we prefer to choose cashmere products that are respectful to people, animals, and the mountain way of life.
 So we have established this online store to bring you the original Himalayan cashmere.

 We have not attempted to consolidate the value chain, or change the business model to improve profitability, which would come at the expense of the communities involved.
-Join us as we endeavour to sustain the values of traditional cashmere production, and improve it further into the new century.
-So that we would not lose the wise ways of doing business that would serve us better in the years to come.
+Join us as we endeavour to sustain the values of traditional cashmere production, and sustain it further into the new century.
+So that we would not lose the wise ways of doing business that would serve us better in the sustainable world to come.